 IELTS test-takers need to produce two writing tasks in 60 minutes.
 The first is a report of approximately 150 words on a diagram.
 Task 2 is a semi-academic style essay of at least 250 words.

-IELTS test takers are given a diagram - a bar chart
+IELTS test takers are given a diagram - a bar chart, a pie chart

-, and must summarize the information concisely and accurately.
+, a line graph, a combination of charts, a map, a flow chart or a process diagram, and must summarize the information concisely and accurately.

 An appropriate overview highlights the highest figure, the greatest change or some other most salient feature of the diagram.